 Known for their late night hours and onion smothered sliders, Powers Hamburgers has been a Fort Wayne landmark for years.
 Powers opened in 1940 from a Michigan burger chain and have had three locations in Fort Wayne since, but the original on Harrison Street still stands today.
 Sitting at the counter at Powers and getting a couple of sliders is a local experience you shouldn't miss out on.

 The history of Riegel's Cigar, Pipe and Tobacco dates back to 1874 with the same family owning it since 1905.
 They have been in their current location at 624 S. Calhoun St. since 1967 selling cigars, pipes, tobacco, and accessories since.
 The downtown location also has an extensive newsstand and snack selection.
-They have two additional locations in Fort Wayne at Georgetown Square and Covington Plaza.
 If you are a cigar or pipe enthusiast, this is the place to go, as they have a great down to earth and knowledgeable staff to guide you through your purchase.

 These historic establishments are part of what make Fort Wayne such a great place to live and to visit.
 If you are planning to come to the area or are a local looking for more to do, you will not be let down by visiting a place from old world Fort Wayne.